We receive questions everyday from potential clients about consumer rights, including rights under the Fair Credit Reporting Act (FCRA).

 A. YES.
-Under the FCRA, you have a right to know what is in your credit reports, but you have to ask for the information.
-When you make a request to a credit reporting agency for your file, the credit bureau must provide you with everything that is in your credit report.
-The credit reporting agencies must also provide you with a list of companies who requested your credit report in the past year or the past two years if the request was related to employment.
+Under the FCRA, you have a right to know what is in your credit report, but you have to ask for the information.
+When you make a request to a credit reporting agency for your file, the credit bureau must provide you with everything that is in your credit file.
+The credit reporting agencies must also provide you with a list of companies who requested your credit report in the past year for credit or the past two years if the request related to an employment application.

 Q. WHAT INFORMATION DO CREDIT REPORTING AGENCIES COLLECT ABOUT ME?

 A. Credit reporting agencies collect and sell 4 basic types of information: